cselmer/delegate_cached/README.md

 ## Usage

-First, add a column to the delegating ActiveRecord model.
-This is where the value will be cached.
-If using the `prefix: true` options, be sure to use the `to` prefix.
-In the example below, the column names required would be `hiker_name` for the first `delegate_cached` definition, and `name` for the second.
+First, add a column to the delegating ActiveRecord modelto cache the delegated value.
+If using the `prefix: true` options, be sure to use the `to` prefix in the column name.
+For example, as below, the column names required would be `hiker_name` for the first `delegate_cached` definition, and `name` for the second.